eleshuk/VBA-challenge/README.md

 # VBA-challenge
-Using VBA to analyze stock market trends in a single year
+Using VBA to analyze stock market trends in a single year.